StevenKell/SE_Final_2ndTry/README.md

-# SE_Final_2ndTry
+# SE_Final_Project
-2nd attempt at creating a repo for the final project.
+Final Project for the QBCC SE program.